Cxyeinx/Cxyeinx/README.md

 # Hi there 👋🏻

 ## Introduction
-I'm Prathmesh Vishwakarma from India, people call me Exainz and I'm currently a High School Student.
+I'm Prathmesh Vishwakarma from India, people call me Exainz or James and I'm currently a High School Student.
 I really like playing with Mathematics and currently learning Computational Mathematics and Data Science myself.

 ## My Skills
 - Python